-- 2. The Repatriation Medical Authority (the Authority), under subsection 196B(8) of the Veterans' Entitlements Act 1986 (the VEA), repeals Instrument No. 109 of 2015 (Federal Register of Legislation No. F2015L01329) determined under subsection 196B(3) of the VEA concerning Meniere's disease. - 3.
-The Authority is of the view that on the sound medical-scientific evidence available it is more probable than not that Meniere disease and Meniere syndrome and death from Meniere disease and Meniere syndrome can be related to particular kinds of service.
-The Authority has therefore determined pursuant to subsection 196B(3) of the VEA a Statement of Principles concerning Meniere disease and Meniere syndrome (Balance of Probabilities) (No. 69 of 2024).
+- The Repatriation Medical Authority (the Authority), under subsection 196B(8) of the Veterans' Entitlements Act 1986 (the VEA), repeals Instrument No. 108 of 2015 (Federal Register of Legislation No. F2015L01328) determined under subsection 196B(2) of the VEA concerning Meniere's disease. - 3.
+The Authority is of the view that there is sound medical-scientific evidence that indicates that Meniere disease and Meniere syndrome and death from Meniere disease and Meniere syndrome can be related to particular kinds of service.
+The Authority has therefore determined pursuant to subsection 196B(2) of the VEA a Statement of Principles concerning Meniere disease and Meniere syndrome (Reasonable Hypothesis) (No. 68 of 2024).
 This Instrument will in effect replace the repealed Statement of Principles.